This Privacy Notice applies to the personal data of visitors to the Zephr Inc Limited website.

 4.2.1.
 For administrative purposes, any Zephr group undertakings, as defined in s1161(5) of the UK Companies Act 2006, provided that they either:

-(b) are in a country that the European Union has decided has adequate data protection laws in place; or
+(b) are in a country that the UK has decided has adequate data protection laws in place; or

-(c) have provided appropriate data protection safeguards of the sort approved by the European Union and provide effective rights and remedies for you.
+(c) have provided appropriate data protection safeguards of the sort approved by the UK and provide effective rights and remedies for you.

-Any use by other group members of one group member’s personal data beyond administration will be subject to all the requirements of Data Protection Law.
+Any use by other group members of one group member’s personal data beyond administration will be subject to all the requirements of GDPR.

 4.3.
 Additionally, we may disclose your personal information to third parties: